AngelEsquit/command-line-clue/game/notebook.md

 Detective's Initial Report:

 I overheard The Shopkeeper mentioning something strange they noticed near the library.

+New Clue:

+Check the dock in the park.

+Hint: You'll need to go back several directories to reach this location.
+Remember that you can use multiple '../' to go up multiple levels:
+- 'cd ..'    goes up one level
+- 'cd ../..' goes up two levels
+- and so on...

 *Use this space to record your findings and deductions...*

 Location of the crime is still unknown - the room must have been empty when it happened...